-And if you want to do that then you have to:
+And to think differently you have to:

-- Stop learning (what other people have come up with)
+- Stop learning what other people have come up with